Provided here is information to help you organize your monitoring plan, or study design.

 (QAQC) measures that are necessary to insure accuracy and precision.

-You should use the scientific method.
+You decision process should incorporate the scientific method.

-Your monitoring program is more likely to be successful and sustainable, with the right plan.
+Your monitoring program is more likely to be successful and sustainable with the right plan.

 - List the members of your technical committee and their expertise.
 Write a job description of the roles and responsibilities of the technical committee members.